SahanChowdhury/Visual--Analytics--Football/README.md

 # Visual--Analytics--Football
-Visual analytics project analysing premier league teams hoe and away matches 2022/23 season
+Visual analytics project analysing premier league teams home and away matches for the 2022/23 season.